Perkins-McCutcheon connection leads Rams over Chargers 29-22

 AP Sports Writer

+“I was really pleased with Bryce’s ability to be able to handle all the different situations that came up,” coach Sean McVay said of Perkins.
+“He’s a playmaker.
+I thought (offensive coordinator) Liam (Coen) did a good job of putting him in good spots to accentuate his skill sets.”

-Perkins played the entire game with Matthew Stafford and John Wolford not dressed.
-He completed 9 of 16 passes for 126 yards and also finished as the Rams’ leading rusher with 39 yards on eight carries, including a 1-yard TD midway through the third quarter.
+Perkins — the Rams’ third-string quarterback last season — played the entire game with Matthew Stafford and John Wolford not dressed.
+He completed 9 of 16 passes for 126 yards and also showed off his mobility with 39 yards on eight carries, including a 1-yard TD midway through the third quarter.

-McCutcheon, who has drawn rave reviews from Super Bowl MVP Cooper Kupp during training camp, finished with five receptions for 87 yards.
+McCutcheon, an undrafted free agent rookie who has drawn rave reviews from Super Bowl MVP Cooper Kupp during training camp, finished with five receptions for 87 yards.
 He also had a reception for a 2-point conversion following Perkins’ rushing touchdown.

 With the score tied at 22 in the fourth quarter, McCutcheon caught an 11-yard TD pass in the right corner of the end zone to put the Rams on top with 6:17 remaining.